madelinecr/averyada.github.io/_posts/2013-06-10-intermediate-seeding-rtorrent.markdown

 Next, edit the `.bashrc` file and add `umask 0002`.
 This overrides the rtorrent user's default umask of 0022, which means new files created by the rtorrent user will have the permissions 775, or rwxrwxr-x.
+This lets anyone who is part of the rtorrent group to delete files in `finished`.

-We're all done, take the opportunity (optionally) add your public key to `~/.ssh/authorized_keys` and `exit` the session.
+We're all done, take the opportunity (optionally) to add your public key to `~/.ssh/authorized_keys` and `exit` the session.
 Then, just make sure your normal user is in the rtorrent group with:

     sudo usermod -Ga rtorrent username